Ixcatl/fables_novasophonia/docs/catalog/paths.rst

   .. tab-item:: Rank 1

     | **Heavy Shot**
     | When making a ranged/thrown attack, you may add 1 Stamina tax to gain +1 non-stacking :term:`favor` with that attack.
-This tax stacks as usual.
+This tax stacks with further attacks that turn as usual.

     | **Quick Nock**
-    | When making a ranged/thrown attack, you can choose to ignore 1 Stamina tax.
+    | When making a ranged/thrown attack, you can choose to ignore (not remove) 1 Stamina tax.
 You may only do so once per turn, and the attack contributes to tax as usual.
 If an attack costs Stamina tax to initiate (such as with a paired attack), that tax cannot be ignored.

   .. tab-item:: Rank 2